britairving/Carbon_Dioxide_SOP/carbon_dioxide_sop/carbon_dioxide_sop/sections/co2_pre_deployment.md

 :::{figure-md} zeroing
 <img src="/book_files/zeroing.png" alt="zeroing" class="bg-primary mb-1" width="500px">

 Zero cycle including zero CO<sub>2</sub> gas measurement and the subsequent flush of the zero gas with the ambient, or sample, gas.
 In the inset box, the whole zeroing cycle can be seen where *p*CO<sub>2</sub> drops to zero, then climbs rapidly as the two gas volumes mix (zero gas + ambient gas during the internal mixing).
 At the end of the internal mixing (yellow star), the time for the signal to recover to 63 % of the ambient concentration is the sensor response time, or 𝝉<sub>63</sub>.
+Figure adapted from *2021-01-14_Data_Processing_HydroC_CO2-2.pdf*.
 :::